labex-labs/python-cheatsheet/docs/cheatsheet/json-yaml.md

 ## JSON

 JSON stands for JavaScript Object Notation and is a lightweight format for storing and transporting data.
-Json is often used when data is sent from a server to a web page.
+JSON is often used when data is sent from a server to a web page.

 ```python
 >>> import json